 1. The Crucial Role of Vitamins and Minerals for Immunity

-The vitamin C stimulates the production of white blood cells and protects cells against free radicals.
-It is found in citrus fruits, red peppers, broccoli, and kiwis.
+La vitamin C stimulates the production of white blood cells and protects cells against free radicals.
+It is found in citrus fruits, red bell peppers, broccoli, and kiwis.
 In winter, when fresh fruits become scarce, frozen berries remain an excellent option.

-As for vitamin D, it is essential for activating the immune defenses.
-Fatty fish, such as salmon and mackerel, enriched eggs, and sun-exposed mushrooms are good sources of it.
+As for the vitamin D, it is essential for activating immune defenses.
+Fatty fish, such as salmon and mackerel, fortified eggs, and sun-exposed mushrooms are good sources.

 Zinc and selenium:

-The zinc promotes the function of white blood cells, while selenium protects immune cells from oxidative stress.
-To incorporate these minerals into your diet, focus on Brazil nuts, pumpkin seeds, seafood, and lean meats.
+Le zinc supports white blood cell function, while selenium protects immune cells from oxidative stress.
+To include these minerals in your diet, focus on Brazil nuts, pumpkin seeds, seafood, and lean meats.

 Omega-3 :